 - I am concerned by the use of a limited set of search terms as the only way to identify papers for the meta-analysis.
 Given that the authors are targeting the effects of specific stressors on coral larvae, a more exhaustive search is possible and will not be particularly time-consuming.
 I identify two papers below on the effects of salinity on coral larval survivorship and I am certain there are papers on other stressors that could be included.
 Limiting meta-analyses to papers found by using specific search terms is often done to query consensuses in the literature, but this approach is too limiting for meta-analyses that seek to use as much data as possible to generate predictive models.

 We have now conducted a more rigorous search of the literature as well as included the papers the reviewer suggests below.
-Please see Table S1.
+Please see Table S1 for overview of studies now included in our analysis.

 - Line 137: An important component of seawater is the microbial fraction.
 Thus, to suggest that seawater in all the studies is ‘typical’ based on nutrients and abiotic characteristics alone ignores an extremely important characteristic of the seawater.
 More specifically, there likely were different levels of water filtration used in these studies and I suggest that the authors include the degree of water filtration (e.g., 45µm) as another variable identified from each study (perhaps as a column in Supplemental Table 1).

-We agree that abiotic and nutrient variation may be a factor affecting the results within each study; however, the level of filtration within each experiment was not always given.
-Instead we have discussed this limitation in the discussion (page ***, lines ***) and hope that this will prompt people to properly record water quality data in future experiments.
+We agree that abiotic and nutrient variation may be a factor affecting the results within each study; however, the level of filtration within each experiment was rarely given.
+Instead, we have discussed this limitation in the discussion (page ***, lines ***) and hope that this will prompt people to properly record water quality data in future experiments.

 Results: